paulgoleary/milagro-crypto-js/README.md

 For a detailed explanation about this library please read: [doc/AMCL.pdf](doc/AMCL.pdf)

-AMCL is provided in *JavaScript* language
+AMCJL is provided in *JavaScript* language

 NOTE: This product includes software developed at *[The Apache Software Foundation](http://www.apache.org/)*.

 ## Requirement for testing

-1. Nodejs
+Nodejs

 ## Run tests